 WEP (Wired Equivalent Password), a much older security protocol, is dangerously insecure and should never be used.
 Although it is no longer used by default on most new routers, older models may still support it if you have devices that can only communicate using WEP.
 This category of wireless devices should be retired because even a casual hacker can compromise your entire network if you continue to use them.

-Different router models have different procedures for configuring your Wi-Fi password.
+Different router models have different procedures for configuring your Wi-Fi settings.
 The configuration options are normally found under the Wireless and Connectivity tabs (but not the Security tab, which is where you might expect them to be).

 If your router is a dual-band model, you’ll have to create separate passwords for the 2.4GHz and 5GHz bands.
 While they can be different passwords, using the same one for each will make you happier (and it won’t make you any more secure either).